 Coping with COVID-19

-Walters Architects should have attended a contract valuation meeting today on one of our smaller domestic sites but, due to Covid 19, the contractor is officially off site and the practice are all working from home.
+Walters Architects should have attended a contract valuation meeting today on one of our smaller domestic sites but, due to Covid 19, the contractor is officially off-site and the practice is all working from home.

-To make the most of the situation, the client has decided to visit site, take photographs and send them through to us.
-He has been instructed to concentrate on the work taken place during the past month (Interim period) and the specific items being accounted for in the contractors invoice.
+To make the most of the situation, the client has decided to visit the site, take photographs and send them through to us.
+He has been instructed to concentrate on the work taking place during the past month (Interim period) and the specific items being accounted for in the contractor’s invoice.